Your health care team

 - continues to see you for day-to-day health care issues

-- it is important to have a good relationship with a GP who knows you and your medical history
+- gets to know you and your medical history

 - may be a medical oncologist, surgeon, radiation oncologist or haematologist